coalton-lang/coalton/docs/intro-to-coalton.md

 - The division operator `/` and its variants can produce run-time errors if the divisor is zero.
 Use `safe/` if you prefer an `Optional` return type.

-- If you have single- or double-floats, use `single/` or `double/` respectively.

 - If you have integers and you want a double-float, use `inexact/`.
 (For a single-float, use `into`.)

 - If you have integers and you want an integer answer, use `floor/`, `ceiling/`, or `round/`.